rust-lang/unsafe-code-guidelines/reference/src/representation/c_abi.md

 **Disclaimer:** This chapter is a minimal summary of issue [#44] about Rust's current layout requirements of the platforms' C ABI.

-These requirements apply to all C ABIs that Rust programs interface with, e.g., via `extern "C"`.
-That is, for Rust to be able to target a platform, this platform does not have to provide a C implementation, but then all Rust programs attempting to interface with one are illegal.
+Rust programs can target platforms that do not have a C implementation.
+However, when targeting these platforms, attempting to interface with C, e.g., via `extern "C"` is illegal, since there is no C ABI to interface with.

+Interfacing with C is allowed in platforms that have a C implementation that satisfies all requirements specified in this document.

+## Requirements on the C implementation

-The platform's C implementation is required to conform to the [latest version of the C standard].
-The following are extra requirements that Rust imposes on top of the latest version of the C standard, e.g., on implementation-defined or unspecified behavior:
+If the platform has a C implementation that can be interfaced with via C FFI, this implementation is required to conform to the [latest version of the C standard].
+The following are extra requirements that Rust imposes on top of the latest version of the C standard, e.g., on implementation-defined and/or unspecified behavior:

 * `CHAR_BITS == 8`